ICEB-lab/.github/profile/README.md

 # Welcome to the ICEB lab GitHub!

-Here, we you can find and share code with other members of the lab!
+Here, you can find and share code with other members of the lab!
 Please email Leslie if you would like access :)